 B i o g r a p h y

 In demand as both an instrumental and vocal collaborator, pianist Brock Tjosvold has performed throughout the United States with many up and coming musicians, as well as established ensembles.
 Brock is currently Assistant Professor of Vocal Coaching & Accompanying at the Crane School of Music at SUNY Potsdam, where he is music director and vocal coach of the Crane Opera Ensemble.
 Other duties include coaching singers in preparation for recitals, accompanying faculty and student recitals, and teaching classes in the accompanying and voice areas.
 He is also a part-time Visiting Assistant Professor of Vocal Coaching at the Eastman School of Music.
-Brock recently received his DMA in Piano Accompanying and Chamber Music at the Eastman School of Music, studying with Dr. Andrew Harley and previously with Dr. Jean Barr.
-In addition to his his primary studies, he is also receiving a minor in sacred music and a minor in solo piano, studying with Dr. Douglas Humphrys.
+Brock recently received his DMA in Piano Accompanying and Chamber Music from the Eastman School of Music, studying with Dr. Jean Barr and Dr. Andrew Harley.
+In addition to his his primary studies, he received a minor in sacred music and a minor in solo piano, studying with Dr. Douglas Humphrys.

 He has attended many of the top summer music festivals on full fellowship, including Music Academy of the West and the Aspen Music Festival and School, studying with Jonathan Feldman and Rita Sloan respectively.
 Brock was a Tomita Young Artist for Finger Lakes Opera in 2020.
 In 2013, he attended SongFest, where he studied with Martin Katz and Margo Garrett.

 New music continues to be a large part of Brock’s career.
 He has worked with several living composers, including Jennifer Higdon, Libby Larsen, John Musto, Ben Moore, John Luther Adams, Charles Wuorinen, and Nina C. Young, in addition to student composers while in school.
 While at Eastman, he has performed with Musica Nova, the resident new music ensemble.
 In September 2022, Brock will lead workshops of four new operas as part of the Domenic J. Pellicciotti Opera Composition Prize at the Crane School of Music.
 The winning show will have its world premiere with the Crane Opera Ensemble in 2024.